JonPSmith/AuthPermissions.AspNetCore/docs/admin/roles.md

 **Please look at the [`IAuthRolesAdminService`](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/AuthPermissions/AdminCode/IAuthRolesAdminService.cs) interface for the details on how these methods work.**.

-_NOTE: Many of these methods in this service return a status that tells you if the method was successful (i.e. `status.IsValid` is `true`), or if there are errors then `status.Errors` contain the errors._
+_NOTE: Many of these methods in this service return a status that tells you if the method was successful (i.e. `status.IsValid` is `true`), or if there are errors then `status.Errors` contain the error message._

 ## What is in a AuthP's Role